vitorlrrcamargo/rate-limiter-go/README.md

 TOKEN_BLOCK_DURATION=300
 \`\`\`

-Essas configurações definem limites por IP (5 requisições por segundo) e por token (10 requisições por segundo).
-Caso o limite seja excedido, o IP ou token será bloqueado por 300 segundos (5 minutos).
-A lógica do token se sobrepõe à do IP.
+These configurations define limits per IP (5 requests per second) and per token (10 requests per second).
+If the limit is exceeded, the IP or token will be blocked for 300 seconds (5 minutes).
+The token logic overrides the IP logic.

-## 🧪 Testes Automatizados
+## 🧪 Automated Tests

-Os testes automatizados validam os limites por IP e por token.
-Para executá-los, com Redis rodando, utilize:
+The automated tests validate the limits per IP and per token.
+To run them, with Redis running, use:

 \`\`\`bash
 go test -v ./...
 \`\`\`

-Ou para um pacote específico:
+Or for a specific package:

 \`\`\`bash
 go test -v ./internal/middleware
 \`\`\`

-## 🧪 Como testar manualmente
+## 🧪 How to test manually

-Você pode usar \`curl\` para testar a API com ou sem token.
-Exemplos:
+You can use `curl` to test the API with or without a token.
+Examples:

-Requisição com token:
+Request with token:

 \`\`\`bash
 curl -H "API_KEY: abc123" http://localhost:8080
 \`\`\`

-Requisição sem token (usa o IP como chave de limitação):
+Request without token (uses the IP as the limiting key):

 \`\`\`bash
 curl http://localhost:8080
 \`\`\`

-Caso o limite seja excedido, a resposta será:
+If the limit is exceeded, the response will be:

 - **Status**: 429 Too Many Requests
-- **Mensagem**: \`you have reached the maximum number of requests or actions allowed within a certain time frame\`
+- **Message**: `you have reached the maximum number of requests or actions allowed within a certain time frame`

-## ♻️ Estratégia de Persistência
+## ♻️ Persistence Strategy

-A lógica de rate limiting utiliza Redis por padrão.
-No entanto, uma interface chamada \`RateLimiter\` permite implementar novas estratégias de armazenamento sem impactar o restante da aplicação, bastando substituir a implementação atual (\`RedisRateLimiter\`) por outra de sua escolha, como banco relacional, memória local ou serviços externos.
+The rate limiting logic uses Redis by default.
+However, an interface named `RateLimiter` allows implementing new storage strategies without impacting the rest of the application, simply by replacing the current implementation (`RedisRateLimiter`) with another of your choice, such as a relational database, local memory, or external services.

-## 📚 Tecnologias Utilizadas
+## 📚 Technologies Used

 - Go (1.21+)
 - Gin Web Framework
 - Redis (via go-redis v9)
-- Docker e Docker Compose
+- Docker and Docker Compose
-- Testes com pacote \`testing\` e \`httptest\`
+- Tests with `testing` and `httptest` package

 ## 👨‍💻 Autor

-Desenvolvido como desafio técnico por vitorlrrcamargo.
+Developed as a technical challenge by vitorlrrcamargo.